GeoscienceAustralia/BAL/docs/training/bal.rst

 In general, the land cover datasets often only present the predominant vegetation type.
 Therefore, we cannot always determine the "worst case" value of BAL.
-This would also be borne out by any ground validation exercise.
+This could also be determined by validation on the ground.

 AS 3959--2009 provides a list of exclusions for low threat vegetation and non-vegetated areas, where the BAL is classified as LOW.
 This